Best Shimano Spinning Reel Reviews – Buyer’s Guide

 The Shimano Saragosa 2500SW provides you with strong performance in open water and a price that isn’t too much for that performance.
 It’s an overall good value for the money.

-3. Shimano Sedona 1000 FI – An Excellent Shimano Spinning Reel
+3. Shimano Sedona 1000 FI - An Excellent Reel for Small Fish

 With upgraded and cold forged Hagane gears design, the Shimano Sedona 1000 FI delivers exquisite performance at an affordable price.